 Mets: Three takeaways from Thursday’s loss to the Nats

-Sep 9, 2014; New York, NY, USA; New York Mets starting pitcher Jacob deGrom (48) pitches during the first inning against the Colorado Rockies at Citi Field.
+Apr 22, 2015; New York City, NY, USA; New York Mets shortstop Wilmer Flores (4) singles to center allowing a runner to score during the second inning against the Atlanta Braves at Citi Field.
 Mandatory Credit: Anthony Gruppuso-USA TODAY Sports

 The Mets dealt with more bad BABIP luck